Qowaiv/Qowaiv/README.md

 }
 ```

-#### OpenApi using Swagger
+#### Open API using Swagger
-When using [Swagger](https://swagger.io/resources/open-api/) to implement
+When using [Swagger](https://swagger.io/resources/open-api/) to communicate
-OpenApi this could be done like below:
+an Open API definition, this could be done like below:
 ``` C#
 /// <summary>Extensions on <see cref="SwaggerGenOptions"/>.</summary>
 public static class SwaggerGenOptionsSvoExtensions